-- Verify unit alarm, lights and battery operation by pushing the test/reset button once a week. - Clean your alarm monthly using compressed air or a vacuum cleaner hose and vacuuming or blowing air through the openings around the perimeter of the alarm.
-If cleaning does not restore your alarm to normal operation the alarm should be replaced.

-REINSTALL IMMEDIATELY AFTER CLEANING AND THEN TEST USING THE TEST/RESET BUTTON!
-IF TAMPER RESIST FEATURE HAS BEEN ACTIVATED, REFER TO TAMPER RESIST FEATURE DESCRIPTION ON PAGE 19 FOR REMOVAL INSTRUCTIONS.

-- · Never use detergent or other solvents to clean the unit. - Avoid spraying air freshener, hair spray, or other aerosols near the Smoke/CO Alarm.
+- Verify the unit's alarm and LED lights operation by pushing the test/reset button once a week. - Remove the unit from mounting bracket and vacuum the alarm cover and vents with a soft brush attachment once a month to remove dust and dirt.
+REINSTALL IMMEDIATELY AFTER CLEANING AND THEN TEST USING THE TEST/RESET BUTTON! - Never use detergents or other solvents to clean the unit. - Avoid spraying air fresheners, hair spray, or other aerosols near the Smoke/CO Alarm.

 Do not paint the unit.
 Paint will seal the vents and interfere with the sensor's ability to detect smoke and CO.
 Never attempt to disassemble the unit or clean inside.
 This action will void your warranty.

 Move the Smoke/CO Alarm and place in another location prior to performing any of the following:

 - · Staining or stripping wood floors or furniture

-- · Painting or wall-papering
+- Painting or wall papering

 - Using adhesives